deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson 2_ Design.md

 6. tell a story

-**3. Exploratory vs. Explanatory Analyses** explanatory visualizations:
+**3. Exploratory vs. Explanatory Analyses**

+**explanatory visualizations**:
 	- highlight an insight
 	- are surrounded by a story
 	- ask a question which is answered by the insight in the visualization

 **5. What Makes a Bad Visual**
 - misleading